reiddraper/data-traceability/data-traceability.markdown

 value or were for a particular customer.
-For applications like learning about new artists, we'd assign a trust-score to each source, that would, amongst other things, determine whether a new artist was created, or would add weight to that artist being created if we ever heard of them again.
+For applications like learning about new artists, we'd assign a trust-score to each source, that would, amongst other things, determine whether a new artist was created.
+If the artist wasn't created based solely on this source, it would add weight to that artist being created if we ever heard of them again.
 In this way, several lower-weighted sources could act additively to the artist creation application.